bolodissenoura/portifolio/README.md

 ---------------------------------------------------

-📢This was a project for a selective project of a company specialized in Frontend.
+📢This is my first project, a portifolio.

 I used HTML5 and CSS;
 Responsive for all screens;